EddieDover/fvtt-party-sheet/TEMPLATE_README.md

 * {i} & {/i} - Anything between these tags will be displayed in _italics_
 * {b} & {/b} - Anything between these tags will be displayed in **bold**
 * {u} & {/u} - Anything between these tags will be displayed as <u>underlined</u>
-* {fa XXX} - Elements also support embedding Font Awesome icons via {fa XXX} where XXX are the classes normally used for Font Awesome embeddings.
+* {fa fa-XXX fa-XXX} - Elements also support embedding Font Awesome icons via {fa fa-XXX fa-XXX} where `fa-XXX` are the classes normally used for [Font Awesome](https://www.fontawesome.com/) embeddings.
     For example:

     ```json